dlimyh98/CG4002_capstone/data_collection/README.md

 3. Edit the `SERIAL_PORT` variable in `collect.py` appropriately.

-4. **ONLY APPLICABLE FOR WINDOWS 10 AND WSL2 USERS**
+4. **ONLY APPLICABLE FOR WINDOWS 10 RUNNING WSL2 USERS**
-  It's already mentioned under _Windows 10 and WSL2 guide_, but just putting here incase you forgot.
+  It's already mentioned under _Windows 10 running WSL2 guide_, but just putting here incase you forgot.
     1. Launch a WSL command line (Ubuntu for me) **and keep it open**.
     2. Open `Powershell` **in administrator mode**.
     3. Connect the Beetle to your laptop using micro-usb cable.